blakeatech/blakeatech/README.md

 My work spans advanced ML pipelines—multimodal models, agent-based workflows, and fine-tuned architectures—wired into production-ready platforms with clean APIs, modern frontends, and solid infrastructure (Docker, CI/CD).

-From semantic search with FAISS and Pinecone to scalable FastAPI services and LangGraph orchestration, I care deeply about traceability, monitoring, and maintainable design.
+From semantic search with FAISS and Weaviate to scalable FastAPI services and LangGraph orchestration, I care deeply about traceability, monitoring, and maintainable design.
 Every repo is built like a product: clear architecture, clean code, and ready to ship.

 ---